 Other factors that lie beyond the soil such as medications that the dog may be using can also contribute to the dead spots.
 For instance soil bacteria play a big part in metabolizing nitrogen in the soil so when a dog is treated with antibiotics some of them can be passed from the dog into the soil through the urine.
 This can diminish or destroy the valuable soil bacteria and so dead grass will result.

 PetiGreen will help improve soil conditions and help control the dead grass spots from the dog urine.
 Due to the vast amount of conditions that can exist in the soil and the dog all urine spots cannot be prevented.
+For instance dogs that are on medication such as antibiotics will almost always cause spots in your lawn.
 Addressing a broader range of factors may help in the more difficult areas of controlling dead lawn from pet urine.
 Practices that will help will be to look beyond just the lawn.
 The diet of the dog can play a role in dog urine spots.
 A healthy diet with plenty of water and good exercise can reduce the concentration of nitrogen in the urine.

 Keeping dog stool cleaned up will also help.
 When the dog is on medication restricting the area the dog goes will help reduce the amount of repair that will have to be done at a later time when the dog is off of the medication.
 Reduce or eliminate the amount of fertilizer you use.
 The dog may be providing enough fertilizer already.
 Keep the lawn properly watered so the soil an inch below the surface is moist.
 This will help the microbes in the soil.